Popular Alternative: Bandecchi's leadership

-In June 2022 entrepreneur Stefano Bandecchi was appointed coordinator of the party, a post previously held by Lorenzin.
+In June 2022 entrepreneur Stefano Bandecchi was appointed coordinator of the party, a position previously held by Lorenzin.
 In the 2023 Italian local elections Bandecchi was elected mayor of Terni, by beating the FdI candidate in all centre-right run-off.
-In the following years, Bandecchi became quite notorious on national stage, due to his controversial and populist statements.
+In the following years, Bandecchi became well-known, due to his controversial and populist statements.

 In the 2024 European Parliament election, the party ran its own list and was allowed by the Supreme Court of Cassation to do so without collecting any signature since it is affiliated with the European People's Party.
-However, the list only received 0,39% of votes and thus failed to reach the 4% threshold.
+However, the list only received 0.4% of the vote and thus failed to reach the 4% threshold.
+In the Livorno municipal elections held that same month, AP chose to support the mayoral candidacy of Costanza Vaccaro, an opposition city councilor who had left the League: she won the seat in the minority with Bandecchi's list, which however received only 2.5%.